[UPDATE: I'm adding to these notes as I learn more. Last update: 8 Oct 2018]

 virtual-dom

 , then sending a value to a port and handling it on the JS side can now happen synchronously.
-Event handling is also more flexible.elm-lang
+Event handling is also more flexible. - Some packages were moved from

 .Html.beginnerProgram